JodaOrg/joda-beans-maven-plugin/README.md

 Version 1.3.0 and beyond supports the property `joda.beans.generatedAnnotation`.
 The Joda-Beans version is defaulted to v2.7.0 of Joda-Beans.

+Version 1.3.2 and beyond supports the property `joda.beans.eol`.
+The Joda-Beans version is defaulted to v2.8.1 of Joda-Beans.

 ### Release process